Submitting a proposal:

 If your proposal is advanced:

 The sponsor may reach out and ask clarifying questions about your proposal.
 You should not include any confidential information in your response.
 If answering the question would require that you reveal confidential information, then inform the sponsor.
 If NDAs are necessary at this point or the sponsor is requesting a more formal proposal with budgets and timelines, it's best to take the conversation off of Halo and loop in your tech transfer or corporate relations office.
+Please note that not all sponsors will choose to reach out to you during the Qualified stage.

 If your proposal is selected as a finalist: